Conditional Colour-Magnitude Distribution of Central Galaxies in Galaxy Formation Models: CCMD in SAM

 The fraction of centrals in the red component in each mass bin is provided in the top-right panel.
 The red fraction roughly has a linear dependence on ${\rm log}M_{\rm h}$ below ${\rm log}M_{\rm h}<12.5$, increasing from 0.2 to 0.8, and then becomes approximately constant at $\sim 0.8$ above this mass.
 This is very similar to that in \citetalias{XuHaojie2018}, except that the high-mass plateau of their red fraction is at $\sim0.6$.

 The bottom-right panel shows the correlation coefficient between colour and magnitude for the blue and red components, where zero indicates no correlation and positive (negative) value indicates positive (negative) correlation.
-In general, magnitude and colour are negatively (positively) correlated for the red (blue) component.
-More luminous centrals tend to be redder in the red component, whereas dimmer centrals tend to be redder in the blue component.
+In general, magnitude and colour are negatively (positively) correlated for the red (blue) component with negative (positive) correlation coefficient.
+More luminous centrals with more negative magnitude tend to be redder (higher colour value) in the red component, whereas dimmer centrals with less negative magnitude tend to be redder in the blue component.
 The absolute values of the correlation coefficients are small, suggesting a weak correlation between magnitude and colour.
 Interestingly, \citetalias{XuHaojie2018} find an opposite trend inferred from observation that magnitude and colour are positively (negatively) correlated for the red (blue) component, with stronger correlations than what we find here.

+We also perform the same analysis with both narrower (0.1 dex) and wider (0.4 dex) halo mass bins and find that all the results of red and blue components shown in Fig.~\ref{fig:ccmd_sam} and Fig.~\ref{fig:param-mh} remain the same.
 The overall similar trends in the central galaxy CCMD seen in the SAM and in \citetalias{XuHaojie2018} are encouraging.
 The differences between our results and \citetalias{XuHaojie2018} are likely caused by the details of galaxy formation mechanisms employed in the SAM compared to the real universe.

 While it is difficult to link the CCMD components to halo properties or galaxy formation processes from observation, given that the halo properties and some of the galaxy properties can not be directly observed, with the SAM we can investigate such connections, as we do in the following subsections.